Christopher M. Swan, PhD

 - Swan, C.M. and B.L.
 Brown.
 2017.
 Metacommunity theory meets restoration: Isolation may mediate how ecological communities respond to stream restoration.
 Ecological Applications, 27(7):2209–2219.

 - Johnson, A.L., D. Borowy & C.M.
 Swan.
 2017.
 Land use history and seed dispersal drive divergent plant community assembly patterns in urban vacant lots.
-Journal of Ecology, in press.
+Journal of Applied Ecology.

 - Follstad Shah, J., J.S.
 Kominoski, M. Ardon, W. Dodds, M. Gessner, N. Griffiths, C. Hawkins, A. Lecerf, C. LeRoy, D. Manning, S. Johnson, A. Rosemond, R. Sinsabaugh, C. Swan, J.Webster, and L. Zeglin.
 2017.
 Global synthesis of the temperature sensitivity of leaf litter breakdown in streams and rivers.
 Global Change Biology 23(8):3064-3075.